 Her honesty and transparency from initial design to purchase is refreshing and gives this brand an edge in such a competitive industry.

-Isobel and PERLcosmetics deliver an immersive experience, presenting you with the opportunity to participate in product mixology.
-Don’t just take my word for it, treat your skin to an overdue vacation and support a local business by purchasing one of her pearl powder clay masks.
+Isobel and PERL Cosmetics deliver an immersive experience, presenting you with the opportunity to participate in product mixology.
+Don’t just take my word for it, treat your skin to an overdue vacation and support a local business by purchasing a British Pink Clay Mask.

 I hope you enjoyed reading my interview with Laura and where I found inspiration in starting a skin-care business.
 If you want to see more of what Laura does, go and follow her creative journey of all things macramé at _knotinterested over on Instagram.